 Diabetes Meal Plans (DMP) is committed to protecting and respecting your privacy.

-Diabetes Meal Plans is the data controller and we are responsible for your personal data (referred to as “we”, “us” , “our” or “The Websites” in this privacy notice).
+DMP is the data controller and we are responsible for your personal data (referred to as “we”, “us”, “our” or “The Websites” in this privacy notice).

 We may process the following categories of personal data about you:

-- Customer Data that includes data relating to any purchases of goods and/or services such as your name, email address, address or country of residence, login data, purchase details and your card details.
+- Customer Data that includes data relating to any purchases of goods and/or services such as your name, email address, address or country of residence, login data, and purchase details.
 We process this data to supply the goods and/or services you have purchased and to keep records of such transactions.
 Our lawful ground for this processing is the performance of a contract between you and us and/or taking steps at your request to enter into such a contract.

-- Feedback Data that includes data you voluntarily submit to us via email, feedback surveys, your recipe ratings, questions, reviews, words of praise, social media comments, blog comments and similar.
+- Feedback Data that includes data you voluntarily submit to us via email, feedback surveys, recipe ratings, questions, reviews, words of praise/testimonials, social media comments, blog comments, member submissions or stories and similar.
 We process this data to communicate with you and to improve and/or promote our business.
 By submitting such feedback, you give your explicit consent that any such voluntary submissions, which may include sensitive data you submit to us (such as aspects of your health or biometric data), may be used for public or direct marketing purposes without any further written permission from you (for example, as a testimonial on our website or within public email communications).
-We will never share your email address publicly.
-And we will not share your full name, only first name and first letter of surname (for example, Maria G), unless given explicit consent from you to do so.
+We will never share your email address publicly, and we will not share your full name, only first name and first letter of surname (for example, Maria G), unless given explicit consent from you to do so.
 Our lawful ground for processing this data are legitimate interests in gaining your feedback in order to understand our audience so we can improve our service and help you improve your health, and in the pursuit of growing our business.
-You can ask us to remove your submissions from our marketing and communications at any time by contacting us at firstname.lastname@example.org.
+You can ask us to remove your submissions from our marketing and communications at any time by contacting us at [email protected].

 - Newsletter/ Marketing Data that includes data you provide to us through our signup or opt-in forms such as your name and email address which in this case is to receive our freebie pack, weekly newsletters, and information about DMPs or third parties products and services.
 We process this data to enable us to send you ‘get started’ educational health information, to enable you to partake in our promotions such as as product and service specials, competitions, prize draws and free giveaways, to deliver our weekly newsletter, and to deliver relevant website content and advertisements to you and measure or understand the effectiveness of this advertising.
 Our lawful ground for processing this data are consent and legitimate interests, as follows: